CapPlus equips financial institutions in emerging economies to deliver finance profitably for social impact.

 The FIRST+II Solution

 The FIRST+II program was designed to solve systemic barriers such as these, and does so by delivering capacity building and technical innovation.
-FIRST+II’s team designed and is now deploying an unsecured MSME loan product grounded in cash flow-based lending.
+The FIRST+II’s team designed and is now deploying an unsecured MSME loan product grounded in cash flow-based lending.
 While the model itself is not new, it is novel to most rural banks in Ghana.

 CapPlus has also developed and installed the Integrated Creditworthiness Appraisal Module (iCAM) as the primary appraisal tool to assess borrowers’ ability and willingness to pay. iCAM is an automated system tailored for each bank that replaces the 6-month mandatory deposit with a thorough analysis of standard customer data that ensures quality appraisals, speed, equity and transparency.
 Credit officers are also well-trained in understanding iCAM’s assessments and borrowers’ financial situations.